The Work Room

 Short stories, Personal Essays, Memoir

 You: Are not mainstream in your outlook.
 Your vision is wide, and you are moved to write a work that has deep resonance for your community, your environment, your country, your world.
 Your story could be intimate and personal or complex and global or all these things.
-You are a literary writer who has worked on your project using all the tools at your disposal.
-You want a discerning reader who can evaluate your work using a fresh lens based not only on what you have already created but where you might take it.
-I have taught for decades in the US and abroad and published collections of stories, and essays, and novels.
+Line-by-line editing and a letter with detailed editorial notes on your project.
+I have taught for decades in the US (across the country and at a range of institutions including Columbia University and CCNY) and abroad, and published collections of stories, essays, and novels.
 I have also published poetry and worked as a freelance journalist.
 I meet writers where they are, with regard for who they are as people, what has moved them to write, and with a view to helping them go further.
-I help writers to lean into the emotional truths that underlie their writing, to draw on their strengths, and to develop under-utilized aspects of their repertoire.
+I help writers to lean into the emotional truths that underlie their writing, to draw on their strengths, and to develop under-utilizedaspects of their repertoire.

 All Genres